Tampines: Cycling town

 Tampines is Singapore's pioneering cycling town.
 It established its first dedicated cycling paths as early as 2010.
 These paths link residential areas in Tampines, with key amenities such as MRT stations and community centres.
 In 2017, the Land Transport Authority (LTA) recently announced plans to triple the existing 6.9km cycling path network to about 21km, exceeding the cycling infrastructure in other new towns.
 Enhancements include widening existing paths, improving bicycle crossings with additional signage, and establishing trunk routes connecting Tampines to neighbouring towns and key employment hubs such as Changi Business Park.

 This cycling town project aims to promote cycling as a sustainable mode of transport, and enhance the overall liveability and accessibility of Tampines.

-In Tampines, there is a wide availability of shared bicycles provided by two operators, HelloRide and Anywheel.
-These services offer convenient access to bicycles for both residents and visitors, facilitating short trips around the town at low cost.